 - Masks are required in all public spaces, both outdoors and indoors as well as public transport.
 Masks are no longer required in country parks and for people exercising outdoors.

-- Public gatherings should be limited to 2 people (from 4).
+- Public gatherings should be limited to 4 people.

 - Hong Kong is in talks with 11 countries to form travel bubbles: Australia, France, Germany, Japan, Malaysia, New Zealand, Singapore, South Korea, Switzerland, Thailand and Vietnam.